-BioGaia has been granted IBT an exclusive license to the BioGaia patent for use Lactobacillus reuteri, DSM17938, in developing of a medicinal remedy for treatment of premature infants.
-There are no royalties payable by IBT to BioGaia when commercializing IBT's pharmaceutical candidates.
+BioGaia has a patent on Lactobacillus reuteri DSM 17938.
+BioGaia has granted IBT an exclusive license to use Lactobacillus reuteri DSM 17938 for the development of a medical treatment for premature infants.
+No royalties will be paid to BioGaia upon commercialization of IBT's drug candidates.

-The main patent protection for IBP-9414 is the product claim for the use of a specific strain of Lactobacillus reuteri.
-This is a claim-type which is often referred to as "unlimited product protection" similar to that used for new chemical entities in the relation to small-molecules based products in the pharmaceutical industry.
-Patents including a product claim for the strain are issued in most important markets.
-The patent protection granted in the USA, China and Japan are valid until 2026 and in Europe until 2027.
-After those years patent term extensions are possible in certain areas of the world which could provide additional patent protection of the innovation.
+The main patent protection for IBP-9414 is the product claim for the use of Lactobacillus reuteri DSM 17938.
+This form of protection is often referred to as "full product protection", similar to that used by the pharmaceutical industry for new chemical substances in the small molecule product segment.
+Patents that include a product claim for the bacterial strain have been issued in most major markets.
+The patent protection granted in the United States is valid until June 2026 and in Europe, China and Japan until May 2027.
+Thereafter, the patent term may be extended in certain areas of the world, which may give the innovation additional patent protection.